NNPDF/nnpdf/validphys2/docs/guide.md

 Uploading the result
 --------------------

-Using the `--upload` flag, the contents of the output folder will be uploaded to the pcteserver, after validphys is done.
+When the `--upload` flag is set, the contents of the output folder will be uploaded to the pcteserver, after validphys is done.
 An authorized ssh key and the `rsync` program are required in order to use this feature.
 A URL will be displayed from which the contents are publicly accessible.

+Alternatively, there is the command `vp-upload <output-folder>`, which comes installed with validphys2.
+This works exactly the same as `--upload`, but you run it on an existing output.

 All the uploaded results are automatically indexed in the server.
 Some metadata (e.g. author, and title) will be obtained from an `index.html` file in the uploaded output folder.
-To automatically generate an `index.html` file from a `report` action, one may set the option `main:True` (alternatively there is the `out_filename` option, which may be used to specify the HTML filename).
+To automatically generate an `index.html` file from a `report` action, one may set the option `main:True` (alternatively there is the `out_filename` option, which may be used to specify the filename).
 In the template, use the [pandoc-maarkdown syntax](http://pandoc.org/MANUAL.html#metadata-blocks) to set the metadata at the top of the file.
 In the runcard you would write